sergeyksv/tingodb/README.md

 - Grouping, almost all
 - Collection, almost all methods
 - Cursor, almost all methods
-- Indexes, no support for compound indxes, only single-field indexes are supported.
-Full text search is also not supprted
 - GridFS, no support
 - Feature X, might be :)